milano-slesarik/playlist-searcher-for-youtube-music/README.md

-# YouTube Music Playlist Searcher
+# Playlist Searcher for YouTube Music

 **YouTube Music** is a great music streaming service, but it's missing an easy way to search for your playlists.
 This extension solves that problem by adding a search bar to YouTube Music.